 - 6AM-9AM: wake up, work out, answer email

 - 9AM-12PM: read cases

 - 12PM-2PM: make lunch, answer email, catch up on my RSS feed

 - 5PM-6PM: answer email, do stuff that needs to be done around the apartment

 - 6PM-8PM: read cases (by this time, f.lux has probably kicked in, saving my eyes)

-- 10PM: answer email, read something on paper (the New Yorker, or a good book) until I fall asleep
+- 8PM-10PM: make dinner, hang out with housemates or other friends, read something on paper (the New Yorker, or a good book) until I fall asleep

 …and that’s basically my life, 5-6 days a week, for much of November to March.
 Essentially, every day of reading season has the same shape but different contents; indeed, the simultaneous experience of sameness and difference is the duality that mediates all admissions work, from the cycle down to the applicant.
 While I’ve always been a creature of habit, this routinization is more than a personal preference, but also a professional strategy to help me make better decisions.
 Boring is productive.
 I put so much effort into configuring my reading system and setup ahead of time because it helps me save cognitive energy downstream that is better spent evaluating applicants, which I view as both a professional and personal responsibility.